openbridge/ob_pysh-db/README.md

 # `pysh-db` The Data Science Toolkit (DSK)

-The `pysh-db` is intended to jump start someone's efforts in using Python (or Bash).
+`pysh-db` is intended to jump start someone's efforts in using Python (or Bash).
 It is a pre-configured Docker image containing the leading Python data science software packages isntalled and ready to run.

 # Why `pysh-db`?